SahitiDharmavaram/Income-Range-Prediction/README.md

 Design an ML-based Income Range Predictor with Bias-Aware Integration:

 Develop a machine learning solution to predict job applicants' income range based on their demographic and professional information.
 The solution should include a user-friendly interface, either as a website or SDK.
 Address potential biases to ensure fair and unbiased predictions.
 Conduct exploratory data analysis to understand the data, identify biases, and analyze variable relationships.
 Mitigate bias during model training and evaluation.

+To run this, type the command 'streamlit run app.py'